CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Security Analysis

 \textsc{CHRONOS} relies on constant-time cryptographic primitives.
 The TA leverages ARMv8 Crypto Extensions for hardware-accelerated AES-GCM operations (used in sealing), while the AES-128-CTR hardware instructions used for mask generation are inherently constant-time.
 This ensures the TEE's core timing profile is independent of secret seed values.
 While the subsequent rejection sampling step required for field reduction exhibits data-dependent timing, this variation reveals only statistical properties of a pseudorandom output and does not provide a practical extraction path for the underlying PRG seeds.

 The integrity of the sealed keys is protected via AES-256-GCM.
 Any attempt by an adversary to induce bit-flips in Secure Storage through voltage manipulation (e.g., undervolting during a memory write) will be detected as an authentication failure during the subsequent unsealing process.
 This combination of a minimal TEE footprint and authenticated sealing substantially increases the cost of DVFS-based fault injection.
-We declare a formal physical side-channel and fault-injection evaluation out of scope for this architectural paper.
+We further observe that, within the per-round Secure World residency, the fixed RPMB flush ($\approx$39\,ms) dominates, while the only secret-dependent computation, namely $\mathbb{F}_p$ rejection sampling over pseudorandom output, occupies a sub-6\,ms window and reveals merely statistical properties of the keystream rather than seed material.
+This further narrows the temporal surface an adversary could synchronize against for high-resolution timing or voltage-glitch attacks.
+A formal physical side-channel and fault-injection campaign, which requires instrumented silicon and controlled glitching equipment, remains out of scope for this architectural paper and is identified as future work.